Radix-Live/radix-java-common/babylon-gateway-client/README.md

 # babylon-gateway-client

-Babylon Gateway API - RCnet V3
+Radix Gateway API - Babylon

-**The source code is automatically generated from `babylon-gateway-swagger.json`**

-- API version: 0.5.0
+- API version: v1.2.0

-- Build date: 2023-09-18T09:19:23.851991900+03:00[Europe/Kiev]
+- Build date: 2023-11-06T18:53:11.950430200+02:00[Europe/Kiev]

 This API is exposed by the Babylon Radix Gateway to enable clients to efficiently query current and historic state on the RadixDLT ledger, and intelligently handle transaction submission.

-It is designed for use by wallets and explorers.
-For simple use cases, you can typically use the Core API on a Node.
+It is designed for use by wallets and explorers, and for light queries from front-end dApps.
+For exchange/asset integrations, back-end dApp integrations, or simple use cases, you should consider using the Core API on a Node.
 A Gateway is only needed for reading historic snapshots of ledger states or a more robust set-up.

 The Gateway API is implemented by the [Network Gateway](https://github.com/radixdlt/babylon-gateway), which is configured to read from [full node(s)](https://github.com/radixdlt/babylon-node) to extract and index data from the network.

-This document is an API reference documentation, visit [User Guide](https://docs-babylon.radixdlt.com/) to learn more about how to run a Gateway of your own.
+This document is an API reference documentation, visit [User Guide](https://docs.radixdlt.com/) to learn more about how to run a Gateway of your own.

 ## Migration guide